-Submissions are invited for full papers, oral presentation abstracts, and posters at the 13th Great Lakes Bioinformatics Conference (an official conference of the International Society for Computational Biology).
-This is an invitation to scientists and professionals working in the fields of bioinformatics and computational biology to submit high quality original research papers for presentation at GLBIO 2019.
+Submissions are invited for full papers, oral presentation abstracts, and posters at the 14th Great Lakes Bioinformatics Conference, an official conference of the International Society for Computational Biology.
+This is an invitation to scientists and professionals working in the fields of bioinformatics and computational biology to submit high quality original research papers for presentation at GLBIO 2021.
 Authors of papers and oral abstracts that are accepted to the conference will present their work at the conference (longer talks for full papers, shorter talks for the abstracts).
-GLBIO 2019 does not have a conference proceedings, but accepted full papers will be considered for inclusion in a special issue devoted to GLBIO 2021.
+Accepted full papers will be considered for inclusion in a PLOS special collection devoted to GLBIO 2021.
 Individual papers in the PLOS collection will appear in PLOS Computational Biology or PLOS One, according to the authors’ preference.

 A wide definition and inclusion of bioinformatics/computational biology will be considered, and topics of interest include the following:

 - Algorithms & Machine Learning

 - Clinical & Health Informatics

 - Databases, Ontologies & Biocuration